AdvaMed’s Comments on EPA Sterilization Emissions Standards

 According to a senior toxicologist in a RealClearPolicy op-ed, the EPA draws unreasonable conclusions about the health risks of the ethylene oxide used to sterilize medical technology.

-In comments filed with the Environment Protection Agency (EPA) today, AdvaMed, the Medtech Association, called for continued cooperation between the industry and the agency as the regulations covering medical device…
+In comments filed with the Environment Protection Agency (EPA) today, AdvaMed, The Medtech Association®, called for continued cooperation between the industry and the agency as the regulations covering medical device…

-AdvaMed, the Medtech Association, today welcomed the U.S. Environmental Protection Agency (EPA) extension of 15 more days for public comment on two proposed updates to regulations governing the use of…
+AdvaMed, The Medtech Association®, today welcomed the U.S. Environmental Protection Agency (EPA) extension of 15 more days for public comment on two proposed updates to regulations governing the use of…